U.S. Justice Department shuts down dark web bazaar AlphaBay

 Cazes, 25, apparently took his life a week later while in Thai custody, the Justice Department said.
 He faced charges relating to narcotics distribution, identity theft, money laundering and related crimes.

-FBI Acting Director Andrew McCabe said AlphaBay was ten times as large as Silk Road, a dark website the agency had shut down in 2013.
+FBI Acting Director Andrew McCabe said AlphaBay was ten times as large as Silk Road, a similar dark website the agency shut down in 2013.

+About a year later, AlphaBay was launched, growing quickly in size and allowing users to browse goods via the anonymity service Tor and to purchase them with bitcoin currency.

 Additional reporting by Doina Chiacu and Julia Edwards Ainsley; Editing by Bernadette Baum